ryanatkn/gro/src/docs/unbundledDevelopment.md

 but today these are low priority.
 We recommend using [Sapper](https://github.com/sveltejs/sapper) for most websites.
-Gro is primarily intended for SPAs and Node projects, and it won't reach a stable 1.0 for quite a while.
+Gro is primarily intended for SPAs and Node projects, and **it won't reach a stable production-ready 1.0 for quite a while.**

 > SPAs without SSR are a niche use case - they're usually **not** what you want on the web!
 > But sometimes they're _exactly_ what you want, and Gro was purpose-built to support them.